Holuphilix/24-Helm-Jenkins-EKS-CI-CD/README.md

 ```bash
 kubectl get pods
 ```
 **Screenshot:** Test on Ec2 Instance

 ![Kubectl get pods](./Images/12.Ec2_kubectl_pods.png)

-### 🌐 Step 9: Trigger Build and Verify
+## Task 8: Trigger CI/CD Pipeline and Verify End-to-End Deployment

+Push a commit to GitHub to trigger the Jenkins CI/CD pipeline.
+Confirm that the pipeline builds the Docker image, deploys the Helm chart to the EKS cluster, and successfully exposes the application via a LoadBalancer.
+Finally, test the deployed Nginx web app in the browser and clean up the infrastructure afterward.

-Push a commit to your GitHub repo to trigger the pipeline:
+### Step 1: Push a commit to your GitHub repo to trigger the pipeline

 ```bash
 git init